Reselling Information: Model

-Information is replicable so a seller can sell information separately to each buyer, and each buyer who gains information can resell it to others.
-Accordingly, the set of buyers and sellers changes over time, and so we distinguish between ``informed'' and ``uninformed'' agents.
-Each pair of players has a ``link'', which reflects the potential to trade information for money if one party to that link is informed and the other is uninformed; we denote the link between players $i$ and $j$ as $ij$.
+\paragraph{Environment:} A set of \emph{initial} buyers $ B\equiv \{b_1,\ldots,b_{n_B}\}$ interacts with a set of \emph{initial} sellers $ S\equiv\{s_1,\ldots,s_{n_S}\}$.
+The set of all agents is $A\equiv B\cup S$ and $n\equiv n_B+n_S\geq 3$ is its cardinality.
+Each seller has identical information of value $v>0$ to each buyer.
+Information is replicable so it can be sold separately to each buyer, and any buyer who gains it can resell it to others.
+Hence, the set of buyers and sellers changes over time, and so we distinguish between ``informed'' and ``uninformed'' agents.

+Each pair of agents $i$ and $j$ has a link---a set $\{ i, j \}$, usually denoted $ij$ or $ji$---which reflects the potential to transfer money and/or information.
+Information may be transferred only from an informed agent to an uninformed one, and money may be transferred between an uninformed agent and an informed one.\footnote{In principle, one could allow money to change hands between pairs of informed agents or pairs of uninformed agents, but this adds notation without changing our results.} We denote the complete network by $G \equiv \{ \{ i, j \} \in 2^{A} | i \neq j \}$.